 "Worth the money: I've dealt with migraines over the last several years, and finally decided to try migraine glasses (I wanted to limit the severity/intensity of my migraines with a drug-free approach if at all possible), especially since I do experience sensitivity on a daily basis.
 When I first received the glasses, I was in the middle of a hormonal migraine, so they didn't help at all.
 However, I decided to keep wearing them, and I do notice a difference in the amount of eye strain I experience when I'm using them versus not.
 All in all, they were worth the money...and I've even received a number of compliments on how nice they look!"

-"A great addition to the tool box: Most migraineurs have a toolbox to help prevent and treat their symptoms.
+"A great addition to the tool box: Most migraineurs have a migraine toolbox.
 The Jura glasses have been a great addition to mine.
 I work at a computer under fluorescent lights and commute on transit.
 These can all cause eye strain and increased migraine episodes.
 The Jura glasses reduce the stress and strain on my eyes and my nervous system.
 Love them, cherish them."

 "A life saver: I would have never thought sunglasses can make such a difference.
 Light is a major trigger for me especially driving to work, and living in Phoenix where it is always sunny.
 I get triggered by chrome reflections and most lights and since I've been using these I have not had an optical trigger in 7 weeks!
 Couldn't be happier.
 These stay in my car and are actually cute!
 They are smaller than the pictures make them appear and a dark lens others can't tell you are wearing special glasses.
 Well worth every penny.
 Worked everywhere including the beach!
 I couldn't be happier thank you Axon"

 "You must buy them they are the best ever: I have been suffering with migraines almost every single day for 2 years.
-We came across this site and I’m so thankful we did.
-I have so much relief it’s like a muscle relaxer for your eyes.
-These glasses have given me my life back, I am able to go out and do more and I’m not in constant pain.
-It has taken my migraines from almost every day to about once or twice a week thus far.
+We came across this site and I'm so thankful we did.
+It's like a muscle relaxer for your eyes.
+These glasses have given me my life back, I am able to go out and do more and I'm not in constant discomfort.
 I highly recommend them to anyone who suffers with any kind of migraine.
 I love love love love love love love these. ❤️❤️❤️💞💞"

 You can read more reviews on our review page.